aosabook/500lines/same-origin-policy/same-origin-policy.markdown

 check Confidentiality for 5
 ```

-This scenario consists of five steps; the first three steps show a typical use case of the `document.domain` property, where two documents from distinct origins, `CalendarPage` and `InboxPage`, communicate by setting their domain properties to a common value (`ExampleDomain`).
+This scenario consists of five steps; the first three steps show a typical use of `document.domain`, where two documents from distinct origins, `CalendarPage` and `InboxPage`, communicate by setting their domain properties to a common value (`ExampleDomain`).
 The last two steps introduce another document, `BlogPage`, that has been compromised with a malicious script that attempts to access the content of the other two documents.

 At the beginning of the scenario
 (\aosafigref{500l.same-origin-policy.fig-setdomain-1a} and